SwiftyWang/ImageToAscii/README.md

-# This lib is convert an image or video to ascii image/video/gif
+# This lib is converting an image or video to ascii image/video/gif
 ## How to use

 ```java